Wreath Macdonald polynomials, quiver varieties, and quasimap counts: Fusion operator and quantum toroidal algebra

 \section{Fusion operator and quantum toroidal algebra}

-In \cite{OkSm}, a certain quantum group was constructed which acts on the equivariant $K$-theory of quiver varieties.
-The main result of \cite{OkSm} identifies the quantum difference operator with an operator constructed using this quantum group.
-In \cite{zhu2}, the quantum group was identified with quantum toroidal $\mathfrak{sl}_{n}$.
-So we can apply known results about this algebra to the enumerative geometry of quiver varieties.
+In \cite{OkSm}, Okounkov and Smirnov constructed a certain quantum group $\moalgebra$ which acts on the equivariant $K$-theory of quiver varieties.
+The main result of \cite{OkSm} identifies the quantum difference operator with an operator inside (a certain completion) of $\moalgebra$.
+In \cite{zhu2}, it was proven that $\moalgebra \cong \qta$, where $\qta$ denotes the quantum toroidal algebra for $\mathfrak{g}=\mathfrak{sl}_{l}$.
+So we can apply known results about $\qta$ to the enumerative geometry of quiver varieties.
 Our goal in this section is Proposition \ref{fusion}, and we introduce the minimum amount needed to get there.